Karthikeya-MV/Trend_predictor/README.md

 ---

 ## Conclusion
-This project provides a complete pipeline for predicting social media trends using **data scraping, NLP, deep learning, and time-series forecasting**.
+This project provides a complete pipeline for predicting social media trends using **data scraping, NLP, deep learning**.
 It is designed to be scalable, efficient, and easy to use.